JoseRoca/AfxNova/docs/String Management /BSTRING Class.md

 ## <a name="vptr"></a>vptr

-Frees the underlying BSTR and returns a pointer to a new empty allocated BSTR.
+Frees the underlying `BSTR` and returns a pointer to a new empty allocated `BSTR`.

-Used to pass the underlying BSTR to an OUT BYVAL BSTR PTR parameter.
-If we pass a BSTRING to a function with an OUT BSTR parameter without first freeing it we will have a memory leak.
+Used to pass the underlying `BSTR` to an OUT BYVAL BSTR PTR parameter.
+If we pass a `BSTRING` to a procedure with an OUT BSTR parameter without first freeing it we will have a memory leak.

 ```
 FUNCTION vptr () AS BSTR PTR